 What is it?

-The Open Syllabus Project (OSP) collects and analyzes millions of syllabi to support educational research and novel teaching and learning applications.
-The OSP helps instructors develop classes, libraries manage collections, and presses develop books.
+Open Syllabus is a non-profit research organization that collects and analyzes millions of syllabi to support novel teaching and learning applications.
+Open Syllabus helps instructors develop classes, libraries manage collections, and presses develop books.
 It supports students and lifelong learners in their exploration of topics and fields.
 It creates incentives for faculty to improve teaching materials and to use open licenses.
 It supports work on aligning higher education with job market needs and on making student mobility easier.
 It also challenges faculty and universities to work together to steward this important data resource.

-The OSP currently has a corpus of seven million English-language syllabi from over 80 countries.
+Open Syllabus currently has a corpus of nine million English-language syllabi from 140 countries.
 It uses machine learning and other techniques to extract citations, dates, fields, and other metadata from these documents.
-The resulting data is made freely available via the Syllabus Explorer and in bulk for academic research.
+The resulting data is made freely available via the Syllabus Explorer and for academic research.

 Tell me more.
 What is a syllabus?

 All of the syllabi in the current collection are English language documents – including from universities where English is not the primary teaching language.
-Eventually we will create workflows for the large non-English portions of the collection that we cannot currently analyze.
+Eventually we will create workflows for the large non-English portions of the collection.

 We have no means at present of mapping syllabi back to class size or enrollment.
 A MOOC and a seminar are treated identically.
-Nor do we know how representative the collection is of the larger universe of syllabi (although the collection is now large enough to permit the construction of representative subsets using various criteria).
-Our rough guess is 5% of the Anglophone curricular universe over the last 10 years.
+Nor do we know how much coverage the collection provides overall or representative it is (although it is now large enough to permit the construction of representative subsets using various criteria).
+Our best estimates point to around 5-6% the US curricular universe over the past several years.

 Because the Syllabus Explorer focuses on assigned texts, it privileges syllabi that provide detail about class readings.
 These represent a bit over 50% of the collection.

 The other 50% come either from classes that assign no texts (such as many studio, lab, and internship classes) or from curricular management systems that do not or only inconsistently list assigned readings.
-These contribute nothing to the citation rankings but are useful for other kinds of analysis, including work on skills and trends.
+These contribute nothing to the citation rankings but are useful for other kinds of analysis, including work on learning outcomes and curricular trends.

-The first step in the OSP data pipeline is to separate syllabi from other documents collected in the OSP’s internet crawls.
+The first step in the OS data pipeline is to separate syllabi from other documents collected in OS’s internet crawls.
 The second step is to deduplicate these documents.
-As of May 2019, around 7 million documents passed these tests.
-The Explorer currently displays the roughly 6 million syllabi collected through 2017.
+As of August 2021, around 10 million documents passed these tests.
+The Explorer currently displays the roughly 7.2 million syllabi collected through 2018.

 What are ranks, counts, and scores?